 Let’s clear up several questions and misconceptions about the coronavirus stimulus payment.

 Will You Owe Taxes on Your Stimulus Check?

-According to the IRS, the stimulus payment from the CARES Act is not considered as taxable income, and taxpayers will not have to pay tax on it.
+According to the IRS, the stimulus payment from the CARES Act is not considered to be taxable income, and taxpayers will not have to pay tax on it.
 Technically, the economic impact payment is a tax credit, but this isn't clear to most people.

-The stimulus checks are considered as fully refundable tax credits for 2020.
-This means the stimulus check isn't included in gross income and isn't subject to taxes.
-The payment will not reduce a tax refund or increase the amount a taxpayer may owe on their 2020 tax return next year.
+The stimulus checks are considered as fully refundable tax credits for 2020 and 2021.
+This means the stimulus checks aren't included in gross income and they're subject to taxation.
+The payment will not reduce a tax refund or increase the amount a taxpayer may owe on their 2020 or 2021 tax returns.

 What Is a Refundable Tax Credit?

 A deduction on your tax return is a good thing, but a refundable tax credit is even better.
 A typical tax credit can reduce your taxes owed to zero, but it can't create a tax refund.
 A refundable tax credit can.

 Suppose you completed your tax return to realize that you owe the IRS $800.
 Now you realize you can go back and claim a refundable tax credit of $1,200.
 The credit would pay that $800 and the IRS would give you a tax refund check of $400 for the difference.